 - Ig Gamma-2 Chain C Region ZIE 4

 External Ids for IGHG2 Gene

 GeneCards Summary for IGHG2 Gene

 IGHG2 (Immunoglobulin Heavy Constant Gamma 2 (G2m Marker)) is a Protein Coding gene.
-Diseases associated with IGHG2 include Kappa Light Chain Deficiency and C2 Deficiency.
+Diseases associated with IGHG2 include Immunoglobulin Kappa Light Chain Deficiency.
 Among its related pathways are Creation of C4 and C2 activators and Role of phospholipids in phagocytosis.
 Gene Ontology (GO) annotations related to this gene include antigen binding.
-An important paralog of this gene is IGHG4.
+An important paralog of this gene is IGHG3.